Pierre-Yves Roussel

-Pierre-Yves Roussel (born November 7, 1965) is CEO of Tory Burch LLC, a role he assumed in 2019.
+Pierre-Yves Roussel (born November 7, 1965) is a French business executive who is the CEO of Tory Burch LLC, a role he assumed in 2019.
 He was previously the chairman and chief executive officer of LVMH Fashion Group and a member of the LVMH Executive Committee before moving into an advisory role at the luxury conglomerate in 2018.

 Early life and education

 Roussel was born in Paris, France.
 He graduated from ESCP Europe with a degree in Economics.
 He has a postgraduate degree from Brussels University (Solvay Business School), which he earned during the time he worked at Crédit Commercial de France in Brussels.
 Roussel has an MBA from Wharton Business School – University of Pennsylvania.

 Career

 He began his career as a financial analyst at Crédit Commercial de France, now known as HSBC France after obtaining an MBA from Wharton, he joined the consulting firm McKinsey & Company, where he had increasing responsibilities (France, New York, Hong Kong, Japan) before being elected partner in 1998, and then senior partner in 2004.